PPLunchtimeScala/2_Poker-Hands/README.md

 Determine the status of a poker hand.

 A poker hand is given as a list of 5 cards.
-Each card is a simple String that is a combination of the suit and the value of the card. eg 5C is the 5 of clubs.
+Each card is given as a combination of the suit and the value of the card. eg 5C is the 5 of clubs.
 The four suits are:
 * D: Diamonds
 * H: Hearts